 The Adequate Sites Inventory.
-The Sites Inventory is a list of all developable and redevelopable sites, identified by location, with a description of their characteristics, including current zoning, General Plan land use designation, current use, maximum allowed density of development, realistic development capacity, and other factors relevant to determining developability, including all standards described in Tables B-2, B-2 and B-3 in Appendix B, as well as location, environmental characteristics, infrastructure, and other potential constraints.
+The Sites Inventory is a list of all developable and redevelopable sites, identified by location, with a description of their characteristics, including current zoning, General Plan land use designation, current use, maximum allowed density of development, realistic development capacity, and other factors relevant to determining developability.
 This appendix also describes the methodology for determining the feasible development or redevelopment capacity of the sites.
 For each parcel in the Sites Inventory, the number of units realistically developable on the parcel is shown, in total and by income category.